pojomi/bashmail/README.md

 - `r` (unread tab only) reload unread messages
 - `m` (unread tab only) mark message for deletion
 - `d` (unread tab only) delete all marked messages
+- `a` (unread tab only) archive all marked messages
 - `return`/`enter` to open focused message
 # Other Useful Information
 `bashmail` uses your terminal's default color specifications.
 Appearance will vary for every user.
+# Known Issues
+- Some messages will return with little to no text after all the parsing is finished
+- QP messages sometimes have leftover `)` after parsing hyperlinks
 # Roadmap
 Completed tasks will be rewritten with strikethrough style when completed.
 New tasks may be added.
 The list below is in planned order of completion.

-- Archive/delete support
+- ~~Archive/delete support~~
 - "Inbox" tab to view all messages in new-old sorting
 - Receive date to entries
+- Add maximum allowable size to messages retrieved from IMAP server
+- SMTP support to allow replying with plain text
 - Cleanup message formatting as new bugs appear
 - HTML support (maybe external launch in browser)
-- SMTP support to allow replying with plain text